Mratunjay-Chouhan/Mratunjay-Chouhan-details/README.md

-- 👋 Hi, I’m @Mratunjay-Chouhan
+- 👋 Hi, I’m @Mratunjay-Singh
-- 👀 I’m interested in Data Science and its applications
+- 👀 I’m icurrently working as a Technical Recruiter at a MNC called YASH Technologies, where I work on recruitement for USA market for internal as well as client requirement.
-- 🌱 I’m currently learning python
+- I’m here on GitHub as I took a course to upscale myself in an interesting field of Web Development.
 - 📫 How to reach me at mratunjaysingh70@gmail.com

 <!---